A Brief Summary of How Bitcoin Works

 Miners will send full blocks to Bitcoin nodes, every 10 minutes or so.
 The nodes work together until they agree that the block is full of legitimate transactions.

-Once the nodes reach consensus, they send the block back to the miners who then race to win the new Bitcoin up for grabs.
+Once the nodes reach consensus, they send the block back to the miners who then race to win the new BTC up for grabs.

 The miners compete against each other to win the block reward, and to do so the winning mining device will have beaten every other device in working out the extremely complex puzzle the Bitcoin protocol has asked.

-A winning mining device has roughly a 13-trillion-to-one chance of winning the race to discover the cryptography, so working together in a mining pool is necessary for a solo miner.
+Each mining device has roughly a 13-trillion-to-one chance of winning the race to discover the cryptography.
+Therefore, working together in a mining pool is necessary for a solo miner.

 A Summary of How Bitcoin Works